Click on images to enlarge

 Electro-pneumatic action

-In 1897, the Farrand & Votey company signed a contract to rebuild and revoice the Roosevelt organ in the gallery at a cost of $3,500.
-Manual compasses were extended to 61 notes, and the Pedal compass was extended to 32 notes.
+The next year, Farrand & Votey was commissioned to rebuild and revoice the Roosevelt organ in the gallery at a cost of $3,500.
 At this time, the Roosevelt organ was electrically connected to the Chancel organ.
+This job was Farrand & Votey's Opus 831.

 The Musical Times (Mar.
 1, 1898) reported that the action employed was the Votey Patent Electric Type, and "35 stops on the manuals are of 8-feet pitch; 13 of 4-feet range, as against 6 of 16 feet, a matter deserving attention in itself; 6 'registers' of 2 feet, one twelfth, and 5 mixture stops, of course including the twelfth and octave twelfth as ranks, and a kind of revival of an ancient institution in the presence of cornet and echo cornet stops of 5 ranks of pipes.
 The pedal organ, by a fitting rule of proportion, had 8 stops of 16-feet pitch out of a total of 12 'registers.'"